 Sleep, 2022

-Deconstructed woven photograph with object, 47”x56”
+Deconstructed woven photograph with object made from rags and string, weaving 47”x56”

 Archipelago, 2021